turnerlabs/samlkeygen/README.md

 continually and automatically requests and saves new credentials every hour just before the old ones expire.
-The supplied entry points include `samld`, which can usually be run without arguments if the environment variables are set properly, or with just `-u sAMAccountName` if that isn't the same as your local `$USER` on your workstation.
+The supplied entry points include `samld`, which can usually be run without arguments if the environment variables are set properly, or with just `--username sAMAccountName` if that isn't the same as your local `$USER` on your workstation.
 Example:

 ```
-$ samld -u gpburdell
+$ samld --username gpburdell
 ...
 Writing credentials for profile aws-shared-services:aws-shared-services-admin
 Writing credentials for profile aws-shared-services:aws-shared-services-dns